Randomized Gram-Schmidt process with application to GMRES: Introduction

 which results in a so-called classical Gram-Schmidt process with re-orthogonalization (CGS2).
 This projector can be shown to yield a similar (or better) stability as the modified GS process.

 In this work we are concerned with a scenario when $\bW$ is a large matrix with a moderate number of columns, i.e., when $m \ll n$.
-For this situation, we propose a new projector $\bPi^{(j)}$ that can yield more efficiency than the classical GS process, while providing no less numerical stability than the modified GS process.
+For this situation, we propose a new {\emph{randomized}} projector $\bPi^{(j)}$ that can yield more efficiency than {CGS} process, while providing no less numerical stability than {MGS} process. {Unlike standard approaches, our RGS algorithm provides a Q factor that is not $\ell_2$-orthogonal even under exact arithmetic, but that is very well-conditioned with very high probability.
+This property is sufficient for a number of applications.
+For instance, as is shown in~\cref{RGMRES}, a small condition number of the Q factor guarantees an almost optimal convergence of the GMRES solution.
+For other cases, the Q factor produced by RGS algorithm should be post processed with a Cholesky QR.}